melvin-james/VirtualCampusAssistant/README.md

 # VirtualCampusAssistant
- a user-friendly virtual campus assistant that efficiently  integrates information extraction and navigation assistance and  enhances accessibility for visitors, students and staff.
+ A user-friendly virtual campus assistant that efficiently  integrates information extraction and navigation assistance and  enhances accessibility for visitors, students and staff.